 After one week if you are no longer taking pain medications you may drive.
 You may walk as much as you find comfortable and you may resume light duty work.
 This means do not lift more than 20 lbs.
 Do not go to the gym.
 Do not jog or use the stair master.
 And do not otherwise exert yourself.
-Sex is permissible after one week but let your partner do most of the work and do not traumatize the wound.
+Sex is permissible after two weeks but let your partner do most of the work and do not traumatize the wound.

 After four to six weeks you may resume normal activity without restriction.
 Your surgeon will tell you if it is 4 or 6 for you as an individual.
 When resuming a strenuous work out routine it is advisable to start slow and easy and work your way cautiously back up to your normal strain over the next month.